Hari Singh

 Hari Singh was the son of Amar Singh and Bhotiali Chib.
 In 1923, following his uncle's death, Singh became the new Maharaja of Jammu and Kashmir.
 After Indian Independence in 1947, Singh wanted Jammu and Kashmir to remain as an independent kingdom.
-He was required to accede to the Dominion of India to get the support of Indian troops against an invasion by tribal armed men and the Pakistan Army into his state.
+He acceded to the Dominion of India to get the support of Indian troops against an invasion by tribal armed men and the Pakistan Army into his state.
 Singh remained the titular Maharaja of the state until 1952, when the monarchy was abolished by the Indian government.
 After spending his final days in Bombay, he died on 26 April 1961.

-Singh was also a controversial figure due to his involvement in a blackmail scandal by a prostitute in Paris in 1921, the agitation in Kashmir against his government in 1931, and the rebellion against him in Poonch in 1947.